Bisma8090/devsquad26/W2Hackathon/README.md

 # W2Hackathon - Quiz App

 ## Description
-A responsive Quiz App built using HTML, TailwindCSS, and vanilla JavaScript.
+A responsive Quiz App built using HTML, TailwindCSS, and JavaScript.
 The project is organized with separate JS files for better maintainability.

 ## Features
-- User Signup / Signin
+- User Signup / Signin (stored in localStorage)
 - Profile Page with Quiz History
 - Browse and Search Quizzes
 - Timed quizzes with progress tracking